Dictionary

 Axes disambiguation

-Its possible values are stored in "Project Summary" as multiple choice list, such as the one presented in the figure below.
+This property specifies the order of axes in the uploaded spectrum file.
+Its possible values are stored in "Project Storage" as multiple choice list, such as the one presented in the figure below.

+Each option in the list presents a possible mapping of axes specific to the selected experiment type (e.g. 13C-HSQC) to dimensions in the uploaded spectrum.
 Options printed in green are more likely to be correct than the red options.
 Each option contains a list of axes in the following format:

 A: B (C, D MHz, E ppm)